23 Brandon Handog

 Junior

-Brandon from Staten Island, New York and is pursuing a degree in Computer Science.
+Brandon is from Staten Island, New York, and is pursuing a degree in Marketing.

-He has been bowling for eight years and has earned a high game of 300 and a high series of 785.
-In high school, Brandon won three City Championships in a row for Susan E. Wagner High School and during his senior year, Brandon broke the PSAL High Average record with an average of 242.
+He has been bowling for eight years and has earned a high game of 300 and a high series of 814.
+In high school, Brandon won three City Championships in a row for Susan E. Wagner High School, and during his senior year, Brandon broke the PSAL High Average record with an average of 242.

-Bowling and his studies keeps him busy, but Brandon loves to watch football and basketball in his free time..
+Bowling and his studies keep him busy, but Brandon loves to watch football and basketball in his free time..

 # 14 Dylan Terada